monimoyd/S7/README.md

 # S7
 Repository for assignment S7

 In this assignment I have trainded CIPHAR 10 dataset using CNN.
-I have developed APIs for loading data, training, testing and getting and plotting metrics
+I have developed APIs for loading data, training, testing and getting and plotting metrics.
+The network is used C1-C2-C3-C4.
+Dilated kernel is used in one layer of C2 and Depthwise convolution is used in one layer of C3

 Number of Parameters: 358,016
 Number of Epochs: 25